jericakin/docs/docs/yaml/index.md

 #### Java with Maven

-The following YAML snippet defines a goal contribution called `mvn_build` that has one goal `container` which will run one Docker image.
+The following YAML snippet defines a goal contribution called `mvn_build` that has one goal made of `containers` which will run one Docker image.
 Specifically this will run `mvn package` using the standard `maven` Docker image from Docker Hub on every Git push.